The integration of variable generation and storage into electricity capacity markets: Capacity markets

 and each successful resource~$i\in\R$ is paid in total $p \times \efc{i}{\R}$.
 The relations~\eqref{eq:12} define a competitive equilibrium condition necessarily satisfied by the unit clearing price~$p$ and the required optimal set of resources~$\R$.
 That this is so depends implicitly on the continuity and smoothness assumptions of Section~\ref{sec:risk-metrics}.
-The continuity assumption ensures that resource is reasonably continuously variable, and the smoothness assumption guarantees the local additivity property of Section~\ref{sec:equiv-firm-capac}: under these assumptions, were such a unit clearing price \emph{not} to exist for the claimed optimal set of resources~$\R$, then resource from outside that set might be more cheaply substituted for resource from within it while continuing to satisfy the required reliability condition~\eqref{eq:11}, contradicting the optimality of the set~$\R$.
-In general we might then expect the relations~\eqref{eq:11} and~\eqref{eq:12} to define the required set of resources~$\R$ uniquely, though it is not clear that this is always guaranteed.
-(When, in the presence of one or more \emph{large} capacity-providing resources, the above continuity assumption breaks down, there may be problems of ``overshoot'' in obtaining at minimum cost the required capacity.
-When the number of such large resources is small, these problems may usually be solved with a little experimentation; otherwise an integer optimisation approach is required.)
+The continuity assumption ensures that resource is reasonably continuously variable, and the smoothness assumption guarantees the local additivity property of Section~\ref{sec:equiv-firm-capac}; under these assumptions, were such a unit clearing price \emph{not} to exist for the claimed optimal set of resources~$\R$, then resource from outside that set might be more cheaply substituted for resource from within it while continuing to satisfy the required reliability condition~\eqref{eq:11}, contradicting the optimality of the set~$\R$.
+In general we might then expect the relations~\eqref{eq:11} and~\eqref{eq:12} to define the required set of resources~$\R$ uniquely: if the EFCs of the individual resources were fixed and if the resource provided by each bidder were continuously variable, then it is clear that the auction clearing mechanism would indeed identify the minimum-cost set of resources satisfying the constraint~\eqref{eq:11}; for $\R$ in the neighbourhood of this minimum, the EFCs $\efc{i}{\R}$ vary only slowly with~$\R$ so that the same result might reasonably be expected to hold; however, the fact that in reality resource is offered to the auction in discrete quantities means that, because of minor ``overshoot'' problems, the minimum-cost resource set may not be precisely identified.
+When, in the presence of one or more \emph{large} capacity-providing resources, the above continuity assumption breaks down, there may be more major problems of ``overshoot''.
+However, these problems may usually be solved with a little experimentation; otherwise an integer optimisation approach is required.
+See also the example of Section~\ref{sec:examples} here.